RESEARCH UPDATE – FENTANYL IS THE NEW PURDUE PHARMA: NECESSARY DISTRACTION FROM FAILED MEDICAL APPROACHES FUELING LETHAL EPIDEMICS

-Increasingly lethal medical approach failure requires compliant media fabrication to counter the evidence establishing fentanyl as sought out for use, a drug of choice, used at known risk
+Increasingly lethal medical approach (MAT) failure requires compliant media fabrication to cover the evidence establishing fentanyl as sought out for use, a drug of choice, used at known risk

 By Clark Miller